Chondroblastoma

 Etiology

-No risk factors are known for chondroblastoma.
+Risk factors for chondroblastoma remain to be fully defined.
 There have been reports of abnormalities in chromosomes 5 and 8, as well as of p53 mutations, in patients with chondroblastoma.[7]
-Sjögren et al performed cytogenetic analysis of benign and malignant cartilage tumors, and while they observed no consistent karyotypic abnormalities, there were recurrent breakpoints seen at 2q35, 3q21-23, and 18q21.[8]
+Sjögren et al performed cytogenetic analysis of benign and malignant cartilage tumors, and although no consistent karyotypic abnormalities were oberved, there were recurrent breakpoints seen at 2q35, 3q21-23, and 18q21.[8]

 Epidemiology